o-snoopy-o/Samsung-Victron-ESS/README.md

 # Samsung-Victron ESS Project

+## Forward Forward
+This project has now been replaced by a more elegant solution, no further updates will be provided.
+The new solution can be found here: [dbus-canbus-battery](https://github.com/o-snoopy-o/dbus-canbus-battery/tree/main)

 ## Forward
 This is very much a work in progress, I will update this as I get the time.
 It is not complete but I'm working on it, slowly !